hikanner/jta/README.md

 > AI-powered Agentic JSON Translation tool with intelligent quality optimization

 Jta is a production-ready command-line tool that uses AI to translate JSON internationalization files with **exceptional accuracy and consistency**.
-Following Andrew Ng's Translation Agent methodology, it features **true Agentic reflection** (translate → reflect → improve), automatic terminology detection, and robust format preservation for production-grade translations.
+It features an **agentic reflection mechanism** where AI translates, evaluates, and refines its own work, along with automatic terminology detection and robust format preservation for production-grade translations.

 ## 📑 Table of Contents